microwave89-hv/hw-fw-notes/to-clarify-mbp101.md

 Can PCI config space be accessed by a mere "mov xcx, [desired address]"?

+A: According to the original PCI spec, the config space can only be read by 0xcf8/0xcfc config cycles.
+There is however, the PCI-E spec which introduces the memory-mapped PCI configuration.
+With the *MBP101.00F6.B00*-FW, the configuration space starts at memory address 0xe0000000 and is pointed to by the PCIEXBAR register.
+This includes some (all?) config spaces of the old PCI devices.
+For instance, the "old" config space of B/D/F 0/0/0 can be read for example by typing "mem 0xe0000000" in the EFI Shell.
+Hence, odds are that the new configuration space and thus the old too, can be accessed by a mere "mov xcx, [desired address]".

 If SMRAM is open, can it be accessed by MacPmem?
 By fmem? "mov xcx, [desired address]"?

+A: As TSEG usually (always?) resides in "Low Usable DRAM" it should at least be readable in unreal mode by raw memory dereference.
+It seems that there must exist a page mapping to access it from long mode.
+In EFI Shell there is a transparent mapping so it might be readable from there.
+EFI Shell doesn't honor the memory map and as such attempts to read even reserved regions (though the machine sometimes hangs/crashes when doing this).
+As long as the MacPmem or fmem modules don't honor the memory map the BIOS has handed over to the OS, the SMRAM should technically be accessible.
+Put in other words, if even the PCI-E config space is readable which is not even a DRAM access, why shouldn't then the TSEG be accessible, itself residing in perfectly "true" DRAM?

 # Sway
 Is there any situation in which -1 <= SMM?